sebastiengunther/EasyTooltip/README.md

 3. Then, edit the extension object and add the __first measure__.
     > Note that the first measure is the text in the __object__
     * `Expression` (string, can be an expression)
-      * It's the text who's display in the object
+      * It's the text which is displayed in the object
       <br/>

     * You can edit appearance in the tab __appearance__, in __Easy Tooltip : Text__